Menu

 This warm water pond has an average depth of 8 feet (16′ maximum).
 Mass Wildlife surveys indicate the presence of the following fish species: largemouth bass, chain pickerel, yellow perch, white perch, bluegill, golden shiner, brown bullhead, pumpkinseed, banded killifish, and American eel.

 According to Mass Wildlife, this is a natural pond that was enlarged after the construction of a dam for an iron foundry.
-It is fed Tillson Brook, as well as drainage from cranberry bogs.
+It is fed by Tillson Brook, as well as drainage from cranberry bogs.
 It is surrounded by pine, oak, and pitch pine trees.

 Sampsons Brook (also known as Indian Brook ) flows from the southern end of Sampsons Pond, joining with Crane Brook.
 Crane Brook continues south and eventually flows into the Weweantic River, which flows through Wareham and empties into the Buzzards Bay estuary.